Ghostpepper123/PCL-Target-Centroid-Clusterer/README.md

 # PCL-Target-Centroid-Clusterer
-This repository contains files of a C++ script that can take 1 (or 2) input model .pcd point cloud files, search for it in the scene point cloud, and return the centroid point of that model's location.
+This repository contains C++ scripts that can take 1 (or 2) input model .pcd point cloud files, search for it in the scene point cloud, and return the centroid point of that model's location.

 The C++ script is pcd_read.cpp.
 I included a box1.pcd and box2.pcd target files, and a box_scene.pcd scene file.
 By default, the script will search for these two target files inside the box_scene.pcd file and draw a blue and green line to the centroid of each box from the origin.